oakserver/oak/README.md

 - `.state`

-  A "map" of application state, which can be strongly typed by specifying a generic argument when constructing and `Application`.
+  A record of application state, which can be strongly typed by specifying a generic argument when constructing an `Application()`, or inferred by passing a state object (e.g. `Application({ state })`).

 The context passed to middleware has one method: